WorleyD/WorleyD/README.md

 ### Hi there 👋

-I'm a 5th year CS and Math double major at UWindsor, working full time at Amika Mobile during the Summer, part time during the school term.
+I'm a 5th year CS and Math double major at UWindsor, working full time at Genasys during the Summer, part time during the school term.
 Interested in pursuing a Masters in a discrete math related field.

 ### About Me: